Athletic Bilbao

 Athletic Club (Athletic Kluba; Athletic Club), commonly known as Athletic Bilbao (Athletic de Bilbao), or simply Athletic, is a professional football club based in the city of Bilbao, Spain.
 They are known as Lehoiak (The Lions) because their stadium was built near a church called San Mamés, which was named after Saint Mammes, an early Christian thrown to the lions by the Romans.
-Mammes pacified the lions and was later made a saint.
 The team plays its home matches at the San Mamés Stadium.
 Its home colours are red and white striped shirts with black shorts.

 Athletic are the fourth most successful club in La Liga with eight titles to their name.
 In the table of Copa del Rey titles, Athletic is second only to Barcelona, having won it 24 times.
 (Note: The number of Copa del Rey wins Athletic Club have been credited with is disputed.
 The 1902 Copa de la Coronación was won by Club Bizcaya, a team made up of players from Athletic Club and Bilbao FC.
 In 1903 these two clubs merged as Athletic Club and took part in the first official Copa del Rey in 1903.
 The 1902 trophy is on display in the Athletic museum and the club includes it in its own honours list for a total of 25 Copas; however, the LFP and RFEF official statistics do not regard this as an official edition of the Copa del Rey won by Athletic.)
 It is also the most successful Basque football club in both league and cup titles won.
 The club also has one of the most successful women's teams in Spain, which has won five championships in the Primera División Femenina.